The financial planning industry has been steadily moving away from commission-based product sales for decades. Charging clients a fee based… Read More

 Shift Perspective to the ‘Big Picture’

-A holistic approach means thinking about the big picture, where each change you make affects the whole.
+A holistic wealth planning approach means thinking about the big picture, where each change you make affects the whole.
 In financial advice, it’s not uncommon for clients to first come to you with very specific needs and ideas, such as wanting to plan for retirement.
 However, establishing a firm foundation and building upon the basic principles of financial wellness should be a priority for every client.
 Without that, you can’t get to what truly motivates them to anticipate their needs as a planner.

 Jeff shared, “We talk about how you build a financial plan from the base up.
 You need to build that strong foundation—that will include your emergency fund, your debt reduction strategy, a budget plan, an estate plan, and insurance to cover any gaps.
 And then we can get to the fun stuff like the investments and tax planning.
 But if you don’t establish that base then everything above it is at risk.”